mendix/docs/content/en/docs/community-tools/mendix-forum.md

 ---
-title: "Mendix Forum"
+title: "Mendix Community"
-url: /community-tools/mendix-forum/
+url: /community-tools/mendix-community/
 category: "Community Tools"
 weight: 3
-description: "Describes the Mendix Forum, where the Mendix community can ask and answer questions as well as post ideas for how to improve the Mendix Platform."
+description: "Describes the Mendix Community, where people can ask and answer questions as well as post ideas for how to improve the Mendix Platform."
 aliases:
     - /developerportal/community-tools/mendix-forum/
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.